-Sometimes, the transmission line and grid stations can also affect the sensitive sites such as areas of archeological, historical or religious significance, if these sites fall along the RoW.
-The overall aesthetic effect of a transmission line is likely to be negative to most people, especially when proposed lines would cross natural landscapes and private properties.
+Sometimes, the transmission line projects can also affect the sensitive sites such as areas of archeological, historical or religious significance, if these sites fall along the RoW.
+The overall aesthetic effect of a transmission line is likely to be negative to most people, especially when proposed lines would cross private properties.